cdsittampalam/documentation/docs/Invite Trusted Parties.md

 -----------------

 In the Approvals view, you can monitor responses to your invites.
 The Approvals view shows trusted parties that have approved and/or rejected invites.

-You can access the Approvals view by clicking the Approval icon:
+1. Click the the Approval icon to access the Approvals view.

 ![Button Approve](/doc-images/button-approve.png)

-In the Approvals view, click the **Trusted Parties** tab.
+2. In the Approvals view, click the **Trusted Parties** tab.

 The view shows entries for invites that have been approved or denied.
 The invites entries are grouped in to **Pending** and **Actioned**.